EanKeen/portable-start/README.md

 Because Scoop is a package manager, you can also install stuff like Cmder, Git, etc.

-Paste the following in any elevated Cmd or PowerShell shell to install these scripts.
+Paste the following in any elevated Cmd shell to install these scripts.
 It will ask which USB you'd like to nuke.

 ```batch
 @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/eankeen/portable-workstation/master/install/InstallFull.ps1'))"
 ```

+See the [docs](https://eankeen.github.io/portable-workstation) for more details.